ValdemarGr/gql/docs/schema/resolvers.md

 :::note
 The interpreter only respects elements arriving in streams that are considered "active".
-That is, if a node emits but is also about to be removed because a parent has emitted, the interpreter will ignore the emission.
+That is, if a node emits but is also about to be removed because a parent has emitted, the interpreter will ignore the child's emission.
 :::

 ### Interesting use cases